 The next issue I’d like to cover with the i-drive is it’s motor, and how it compares with the Liftmaster 8500.
 The I-drive has a ½ hp AC motor that seems to do well on lighter steel doors.
 We have worked on these in the past with custom wood doors, and they struggled a bit to get the door moving.
 The Liftmaster 8500 has a powerful DC motor with an optional battery back up, and these work well on large doors of up to 14’ tall.
 The down side to this opener is it’s large size when compared to the i-drive.
 Overall, neither are bad openers, but it you are looking for performance, battery back up capability, and easy access to expert technicians the Liftmaster 8500 is the way to go.

 To discuss these products further, please feel free to leave a comment below.
-If you’d like to schedule a visit with one of our technicians to see if a Liftmaster 8500 is right for your home just fill out the Contact us form.
+If you’d like to schedule a visit with one of our technicians to see if a Liftmaster 8500 is right for your home give us a call at 704-895-1006.